vidhishah027/Airline-Reservation-System/README.md

-# Airline-Reservation-System in JAVA using JSP and Servlet and MYSQL
+# Airline-Reservation-System in JAVA using JSP,Servlet and MYSQL
 Airline Reservation System basically an interaction between Admin and Client easily through web.
 This project describes how to creates Interaction between clients to manage the reservation System of train and view the cost of ticket .
 This project contain only one categories namely ADMIN, through which client can easily interact with admin .